12 national parks you’ve never heard of

 Balancing boulders?
 Tick.
-Clear running streams?
+Spectacular spring wildflowers?
 Tick.
-Spectacular spring wildflowers?
+Wildlife aplenty?
 Tick.
 If you’re looking for a national park that ticks all the right boxes, look no further than Girraween National Park.

-Located just outside of Stanthorpe in Southern Queensland Country, Girraween is the place to go if you’re indecisive and can’t decide between a leisurely stroll through the wildflowers or set off on an adventure day hike.
+Located just outside of Stanthorpe in Southern Queensland Country, Girraween is the place to go if you can’t decide between a leisurely stroll through the wildflowers or set off on an adventure day hike.
 The choice is yours.

 8. Conondale National Park